CDCastr0/CDCastr0.github.io/projects/Ames_Housing_Price_Prediction/README.md

 The residual plot against the predicted values shows a pattern, indicating potential non-linearity or an omitted variable bias.
 Residuals increase with the increase in predicted values, suggesting homogeneity of variance.
-There are a few points with high Cook’s D values that could be potential outliers or influential points.
+There are a few points with high Cook's D values that could be potential outliers or influential points.
 Most data points have low leverage, but there are some points with high leverage, indicating they might have a substantial impact on the parameter